babel/website/website/blog/2018-09-13-decorators.md

 ## Your role

-As a JavaScript developer, you can help to outline the future of the language.
+As a JavaScript developer, you can help outline the future of the language.
 You can test the various semantics which are being considered for decorators, and give feedback to the proposal authors.
 We need to know how you are using them in real-life projects!
 You can also find out why some design decisions were taken by reading the discussions in the issues and the meeting notes in the [proposal's repository](https://github.com/tc39/proposal-decorators).

 If you want to try out decorators right now, you can play with the different presets options in our [repl](https://babeljs.io/repl/build/master)!